taogen-docs/resources-of-learning/directions/web-frontend-resources.md

 - Beginning JavaScript by Jeremy McPeak
 - JavaScript: the first 20 years by Allen Wirfs-Brock and Brendan Eich - [Link](https://dl.acm.org/doi/abs/10.1145/3386327) Nobody knows JavaScript better than me.
+- JavaScript from Beginner to Professional: Learn JavaScript quickly by building fun, interactive, and dynamic web apps, games, and pages by Laurence Lars Svekis, Maaike Van Putten, Rob Percival
+- Learn JavaScript Quickly: A Complete Beginner’s Guide to Learning JavaScript, Even If You’re New to Programming (Crash Course With Hands-On Project) by Code Quickly

 Intermediate